 Don’t create a video for the sake of it

-Before committing to video, make sure it’s integrated into your other communication plans and decide on one clear objective for creating this piece of content: is it to drive more traffic to your site?
+Before committing to video, make sure it’s integrated into your other communications plans and decide on one clear objective for creating a piece of video content.
+Is it to drive more traffic to your site?
 Lead generation?
 Or just general brand awareness?
 This will allow you to understand what type of video you want to make.

 Be emotional and logical

 However, by focusing so intensely on emotionally-driven sales, some organisations have forgotten one key to successful content: adding value.
-Video content is a great way to tell stories but it should also address the challenges your target audience face and offer solutions.
+Video is a great way to tell stories, but it should also address the challenges your target audience faces and offer solutions.

 Talking head style videos used to be a staple in B2B marketing.
 They were boring, grey and seemed to go on forever.
 But this doesn’t mean Q&As should be avoided at all costs.
-Interview-based ‘in conversation’ videos have been doing the rounds lately, some of these are informative, interesting and at times even fun.
+Interview-based ‘in conversation’ videos have been doing the rounds lately, some of which are informative, interesting and at times even fun.

-LinkedIn’s ‘B2B Dinner for Five’ is an excellent example of how to do this form of video well.
-Jason Miller, LinkedIn’s head of content and social media marketing for EMEA, hosts five B2B marketing leaders at a dinner to chat over some of the most important issues in the industry today.
-However, instead of being a bog-standard question and answer session, the professionals relax and share interesting stories about their careers in an engaging and relatable way.
+LinkedIn’s B2B Dinner for Five is a great example of how to do these videos well.
+Jason Miller, LinkedIn’s head of content and social media marketing for EMEA, invites five B2B marketing leaders to dinner to chat about some of the most important issues in the industry today.
+But instead of being a bog-standard Q&A session, the professionals relax and share interesting stories about their careers in an engaging and relatable way.

-For instance, a 30-minute thought leadership video might work well on a landing page on your website, while a 2-minute clip of a best bits breakdown would produce more engagement on social media, and a 30-second clip provide a great introduction to the video within an email campaign.
+For instance, a 30-minute thought leadership video might work well on a landing page on your website, while a 2-minute clip with a ‘best bits’ breakdown will produce more engagement on social media and a 30-second clip can provide a great introduction to your video within an email campaign.

 - Set clear objectives and let them dictate what type of video you create